forestgrape/coronavirus/index.md

 #### treatment methods

-* heated humidifiers in combination with a ventilator as described by [Hong et al. in 2014](#hong) i.e. in the way in which many pneunomia patients around the world receive succesful treatment.
+* heated humidifiers in combination with a ventilator as described by [Hong et al. in 2014](#hong) i.e. in the way in which many pneumomia patients around the world receive successful treatment.
-    __Benefit__: This increases both the humidty and also decreases the spread of particles from the alveoli as observed by  [Lindstedt and colleagues](#lindstedt).
+    __Benefit__: This increases both the humidity and also decreases the spread of particles from the alveoli as observed by  [Lindstedt and colleagues](#lindstedt).

 * a heated humidifier stand-alone (i.e.) with no ventilator. __Benefit__:
 Increase humidity and thus mucus flow and easy to use with an oxygen mask.